Ismaestro/angular-example-app/README.md

 ## Backend API

-This app connects to a real backend powered by NestJS, PostgreSQL, and Prisma, deployed on Fly.io.
+This app connects to a real backend powered by NestJS, PostgreSQL, and Prisma.
 You can explore the codebase [here](https://github.com/Ismaestro/nestjs-example-app).

 ---